tapfortap/Documentation/Unity.md

 Want to use Tap for Tap with Unity?
 We got you covered on Android and iOS.

 ##  Preamble
-This Unity plugin was built and tested against Unity 3.5.
+This Unity plugin was built and tested against Unity 3.5 and tested againts 4.0.

 ### Minimum Requirements